The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

 The most obvious characteristic of the Moon's surface, very clearly visible even to the naked eye, is that the Moon is made up of light and dark areas, pock-marked to varying extents with meteor impact craters.

-Highlands - The light areas, which make up the majority of the Moon's surface, are called 'terrae' or the 'Highlands' because for the most part this is much higher ground than the dark areas.
+Highlands – the light areas, which make up the majority of the Moon's surface, are called 'terrae' or the 'Highlands' because for the most part this is much higher ground than the dark areas.
 They also comprise the most ancient surface of the Moon about 4 billion years old.
 These are very rugged and heavily cratered lands, because they date from the earliest days of the solar system when meteor impacts were much more commonplace than they are today.

-Maria - The dark areas are called 'maria' or 'seas', because in past times it was hypothesised that they may represent genuine seas and oceans on the Moon.
+Maria – the dark areas are called 'maria' or 'seas', because in past times it was hypothesised that they may represent genuine seas and oceans on the Moon.
 Now of course it is known that the Moon is essentially a dry world on the surface.
 So what are the maria?
 They are comparatively low lying basins originally created by huge meteor impacts and subsequently filled between 4 and 3 billion years ago by massive flows of basalt lava, at a time when the Moon was geologically active.
 Basalt is very dark in colour, and that is why the maria lava flows are dark grey.
 Because the maria are slightly younger than the highlands, and these lava flows covered any craters which existed at the time, craters in the maria are fewer in number and less ancient than some of those in the highlands.
-(On this page I will use the English translations of the Latinised names of the maria, because they are easier to remember, but to be honest, most astronomers use the Latin names, so it would be as well to learn these too.)
+(In this article, I will use the English translations of the Latinised names of the maria, because they are easier to remember, but to be honest, most astronomers use the Latin names, so it would be as well to learn these too.)

 Craters and Ejecta Rays – The Moon features hundreds of thousands of meteor impact craters on its surface, most of which are very ancient.
 They exist today because the Moon has been geologically pretty much dead for more than a billion years, and with no erosion from rivers or wind or ice, there has been almost nothing to degrade the craters.
 (The Earth has been hit at least as many times, but weathering, earthquakes, soil deposition etc, quickly obliterates craters on Earth).